wbrbr/tinybvh/README.md

 # tinybvh
 Single-header BVH construction and traversal library written as "Sane C++" (or "C with classes").
 The library has no dependencies.

+# tinyocl
+Single-header OpenCL library, which helps you select and initialize a device.
+It also loads, compiles and runs kernels, with several convenient features:
+* Include-file expansion for AMD devices
+* Multi-argument passing
+* Host/device buffer management
+* Vendor and architecture detection and propagation to #defines in OpenCL code
+* ..And many other things.

+To use tinyocl, just include tiny_ocl.h; this will automatically cause linking with OpenCL.lib in the 'external' folder, which in turn passes on work to vendor-specific driver code.
+But all that is not your problem!

 # BVH?
 A Bounding Volume Hierarchy is a data structure used to quickly find intersections in a virtual scene; most commonly between a ray and a group of triangles.
 You can read more about this in a series of articles on the subject: https://jacco.ompf2.com/2022/04/13/how-to-build-a-bvh-part-1-basics .